 (Equivalent to CHE 307).
-Covers mechanisms of heat transfer, steadystate conduction solution in various geometries, electric network analogy, fins, numerical methods in heat transfer, transient conduction, internal and external forced and natural convection with applications to heat exchangers, and fundamentals of thermal radiation.
+Covers mechanisms of heat transfer, steady-state conduction in various geometries, electric network analogy, fins, numerical methods in heat transfer, transient conduction, natural and forced convection, internal and external heat transfer, heat exchanger analysis, and fundamentals of thermal radiation.
 Prerequisites: MCE 240 and MCE 241.

-MCE 345L Thermofluids Laboratory (0-3-1).
+MCE 345L Thermofluids Laboratory

+(0-3-1).
 Includes the experimental evaluation and analysis of the performance of energy systems, the thermal conductivity of solids and fluids, and the performance curves of pumps; and experiments on fluid flow, heat exchangers, cooling towers, internal combustion engines, and refrigeration and air conditioning systems.
 Prerequisites/concurrent: MCE 341 and MCE 344.
 Lab/Tech fee rate B applies.

 MCE 397 Professional Training in Mechanical Engineering (0-0-0).

 Requires a minimum of five weeks of approved professional experience.
 Work undertaken must be documented in a formal report to the department by the beginning of the following term.

-Prerequisites: Junior II standing and approval of internship coordinator for the major.
+Prerequisites: Junior II standing and

+approval of internship coordinator for the major.
 Registration fee applies.